0/5

 Additionally, when you’re on-site, you can also get a better feel of the business.
 It gives you the chance to gather more information to see how to match it with your presentation and solutions.
 Seeing their facilities, how many staff they have, or what awards they’ve received can help you connect with them during the presentation.

-When someone asks you to send them a package or a proposal, try to convince them to meet you with you face-to-face and schedule a presentation.
+When someone asks you to send them a package or a proposal, try to convince them to meet with you face-to-face and schedule a presentation.

 Furthermore, when you do meet a client, don’t immediately start selling.
 First, uncover what their needs are.
 Ask questions.
 Internalize and think of how you can serve and solve your client’s problems.
 Listen twice as much as you speak.
 This enables you to connect with them, establish rapport, and assure them that you are thinking of the best for their business.